airalab/robonomics.academy/courses/en/learn/sensors-connectivity-course/setting-up-and-connecting-sensors.md

 </List>

 That's all with default installation.
-For a more advanced setup (connecting additional sensors or sending data to your own server), read the next section.
+For a more advanced setup (sending data to your own server), read the next section.

 ## Additional Configuration